Ex-congressman Nickel entering race to unseat North Carolina Sen. Thom Tillis in 2026

 Still, Tillis last week voted against a Democratic effort to nullify the tariffs placed on Canadian imports.

-While Nickel talked about consensus-building while representing a Raleigh-area swing district in Congress, he was known for backing a left-leaning platform while in the legislature.
+Although Nickel talked about consensus-building while representing a Raleigh-area swing district in Congress, he was known for backing a left-leaning platform while in the legislature.
+Nickel highlighted on Wednesday a career that has included working as a White House staffer in Barack Obama's administration.

-In a Wednesday news release, Tillis campaign manager Abby Roesch called Nickel “a radical left-wing trial lawyer who was a rubber stamp for Joe Biden’s failed liberal agenda, and he is running for Senate to be a rubber stamp for the liberal agenda of Chuck Schumer, Bernie Sanders and Elizabeth Warren.”
+In a Wednesday news release, Tillis campaign manager Abby Roesch called Nickel “a radical left-wing trial lawyer who was a rubber stamp for Joe Biden’s failed liberal agenda" and seeks to be the a similar rubber stamp in the Senate.

-Meanwhile, Roesch said, Tillis “has a proven record of delivering results for North Carolinians," such as helping Trump pass tax cuts in his first term and approving disaster aid to families and businesses, such as after Hurricane Helene.
+Meanwhile, Roesch said, Tillis “has a proven record of delivering results for North Carolinians," such as helping Trump pass tax cuts in his first term and approving disaster aid — such as after Hurricane Helene.

+Talking to reporters Wednesday at the U.S. Capitol, Tillis said he would approach the election season by “focusing on the results.
+Let them speak for themselves.”

 Associated Press writer Stephen Groves in Washington contributed to this report.